ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/globals/consent.md

 ### Add-on Consent Requests

-Addon Consent request are prefixed with the add-on's shortname that corresponds to its folder name and tags.
+Add-on Consent request are prefixed with the add-on's shortname that corresponds to its folder name and tags.
 For example if the add-on is named Marketing and has its own consents, the consent variables would be:

     {if consent:marketing:consent-name}
       {exp:marketing:action}